joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 A ReActionView-level build cache (successful: 13.2s, on par with Erubi) The team ultimately decided to wait to ship to production until the caching solution was accepted upstream, rather than deploying a fork.

+Mention Rails upstream PR This PR should help us move towards unblocking the Herb performance improvements necessary to get to prod: https://github.com/rails/rails/pull/57234.

 ### Even GitHub doesn't use all of Erubi

+ERB is the worst version of Hyrum's law.
 The Erubi test suite has 108 tests.
 Github passed CI with herb on, but 8 erubi tests failed (https://github.com/marcoroth/herb/pull/1548).
 Even at our scale, we do not use all of the features of Erubi.

+## What's next

+Dropping ERBLint/ERBLint-github as rules are upstreamed Adopting more lint rules inlining render calls
+Transpiling to react

 ## Wrapping up

+Really impressed with Marco's work, rapid improvement.
+Confident it will be a great fit for Rails core, etc.

 Give Herb a try!
 I have no hesitation recommending turning it on for dev and test, where you'll see most of the benefits over Erubi anyways.